Sunbelt 2023 Workshops

 1. Algebraic analyses and visualization of complex networks - Antonio Rivero Ostoic (Friday June 23 6:00 - 9:00 am PDT)

-2. Data Collection and Network Analysis of Temporal Citation Data using the Dimensions research database - Moses Boudourides (Friday, June 23 9:00 am - 12:00 pm; also offered in person in Portland on June 28)
+2. Cancelled: Data Collection and Network Analysis of Temporal Citation Data using the Dimensions research database - Moses Boudourides (Friday, June 23 9:00 am - 12:00 pm; also offered in person in Portland on June 28)

 3. Interactive Tools and Teaching Methods for Motivating Social Network Thinking – Brennan Antone (Friday, June 23 9:00 am - 12:00 pm; also offered in person in Portland on June 28)